INTA Annual Meeting attendees flock to discuss keyword ads

 More than 1,400 attendees crowded into a session on keyword advertising yesterday, where Rosetta Stone counsel John Ramsey and other panelists shared their frustrations about the issue and also faced tough questions about the proper legal approach.

-the brand has experienced over search results incorporating the
+attendees the aggravation the brand has experienced over search

 One example Ramsey cited was Rosetta Stone Greek, which